 I can’t remember the name of the meat shop in Bhowanipore, Kolkata, because Daddy taught us to refer to the friendly face as ‘Chachu’ who always greeted me and my Twin sister with a big grin and ‘kaise ho Beta’.
 Every Sunday, Daddy took both of us to purchase mutton for Sunday’s lunch.

 At home (only a 5-minute walk), masala was prepared.
-Ginger, garlic, and green chillies were being ground on the sheel nora, while Dada was busy chopping 1 kg of onions into small pieces.
+Ginger, garlic, and green chilies were being ground on the sheel nora, while Dada was busy chopping 1 kg of onions into small pieces.
 Dad would return with 1 and a half kgs of ‘raan ka meat’ as Mummy always reminded him.

 How roles in the family got distributed amongst all for Keema Bhindi